The Terms That Shape Digital Asset Access

-Legal definitions might seem like dry reading, but in the context of digital assets, they carry real weight.
-The way RUFADAA defines its key terms determines who can access what, when, and under what conditions.
-Understanding a few critical definitions helps clarify how the law actually works.
+Legal definitions might seem like dry reading.
+But in the context of digital assets, they carry real weight.
+The way RUFADAA defines its key terms controls who can access what, when, and how.

 "Digital asset" means an electronic record in which an individual has a right or interest.
 Digital asset does not include an underlying asset or liability unless the asset or liability is itself an electronic record.